3lvis/JSON/README.md

 */
 ```

-If converting the NSData to JSON fails, you'll get a `ParsingError.Failed` error.

 ## JSON Object from file

+If parsing the JSON fails, you'll get a `ParsingError.Failed` error.
+If the file is not found you'll get a `ParsingError.NotFound` error.

 **For files in the main bundle:**